High-end custom kitchen cabinets, Wood or MDF

 Since there are several quality levels, MDF is no longer synonymous with low-priced, do-it-yourself kitchen cabinets.
-Its environmental friendliness should also be taken into account (provided that it doesn’t include formaldehyde, of course).
 Regarding resale value, urban dwellers who care about the environment would prefer MDF over wood, although individuals in smaller towns in more rural areas might favour wood.

-For traditional 5-piece panel cabinet construction, in which the doors are constructed of two vertical stiles, two horizontal rails, and a central panel, MDF can be used as a solid wood equivalent.
-The quality of a door, frame, or end panel constructed in this manner is, in my opinion, on par with that of soft maple or poplar (the two most commonly painted hardwoods).
+I believe that MDF can function as a solid wood equivalent for constructing traditional 5-piece panel cabinets, which feature doors made up of two vertical stiles, two horizontal rails, and a central panel.
+Doors, frames, or end panels constructed using MDF in this manner have a quality that is comparable to that of soft maple or poplar, the two most commonly painted hardwoods.
 Dimensional stability and the fact that MDF is a composite material, which allows for easy assembly, are its benefits.
 The doors won’t ratchet when they are closed firmly after a few years.
 The kitchen cabinets have a very substantial feeling because MDF attenuates at low frequencies as well.
 They are also durable since the surface is as hard as oak and has a comparable density.

 If the client requests it, we can paint wood doors.
 If a client insists on wood, we typically try to persuade them to choose a shaker v-groove door or a mitered door, which has the v-groove on the frame at the vertical joint.
 Due to the mitered doors’ unique construction, the paint does not fracture to the same extent because they do not extend and contract as readily.
 Nevertheless, a wood-mitered door would cost you significantly more than an MDF one.